Category Archives: Württemberg Royals

 King Wilhelm II of Württemberg. source: Wikipedia

-At 22-years-old, Charlotte married the then-Crown Prince Wilhelm of Württemberg on April 8, 1886.
+At 22 years old, Charlotte married the then-Crown Prince Wilhelm of Württemberg on April 8, 1886.
 Wilhelm had been widowed four years earlier and had a young daughter.
 Despite hoping that this new marriage might produce a male heir, Charlotte and Wilhelm had no children of their own.

-Despite this, Charlotte took on the charity work which was expected of her, assuming the role in several organizations vacated by her predecessor.
+Despite this, Charlotte took on the charity work expected of her, assuming the role in several organizations vacated by her predecessor.
 Charlotte was most interested in causes involving the health and welfare of women.
 She was most willing to use her royal position to bring support and attention to them.

-Having suffered a stroke that confined her to a wheelchair two years earlier, Queen Charlotte died at Schloss Bebenhausen on July 16, 1946.
+After suffering a stroke that confined her to a wheelchair for two years, Queen Charlotte died at Schloss Bebenhausen on July 16, 1946.
 With little pomp or ceremony, she was quietly buried beside her husband in the Old Cemetery on the grounds of Ludwigsburg Palace in Ludwigsburg, Baden-Württemberg, Germany.
+In addition to being the last Queen of Württemberg, Charlotte was also the last living Queen from any of the German states.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.